ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 - VRF proofs for the following versions of the label:
   - Compute the set of all versions that would be contained in a search binary ladder for the new greatest version of the label.
-  - If more than one version of the label was added, additionally include each of these individual versions.
+  - If more than one new version of the label was created, additionally include each of these individual versions.
-  - Of the versions matching the two criteria above, omit any versions that would be contained in a binary ladder for the previous greatest version of the label, as the label owner is expected to already know the VRF outputs for these versions.
+  - Of the versions matching the two criteria above, omit any versions that would be contained in a search binary ladder for the previous greatest version of the label, as the label owner is expected to already know the VRF outputs for these versions.

 The user verifies this information as follows: